Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomaly-free symmetry

 The second $S_3$ symmetric statistical model has degree of freedoms $(\th_{\v i}, \phi_{\v i}, s_{\v i})$, $\th_{\v i}=0,1,2$, $\phi_{\v i}=0,1,2$, $s_{\v i}=0,1$, on site $\v i$.
 The energy is given by

 The $J_c$ term is also a coupling of the chirality with the Ising order parameter $s_{\v i}$.

-Again, we use a particular version of the tensor network approach \cite{GW0931} to study the above two statistical models.
-We obtain the phase diagrams Fig. \ref{Potts15_12-14_06-10}, Fig. \ref{S3_10-10_6-13_5-12}, and Fig. \ref{Potts5_10-10_9-9}.
-All three phase diagrams contain all the four phases: $S_3$-phase in lower left, $\Z_3$-phase in upper left, $\Z_2$-phase in lower right, and $\Z_1$-phase in upper right, In phase diagram Fig. \ref{Potts15_12-14_06-10}, we see a direct transition between $\Z_3$-phase and $\Z_2$-phase.
-We believe the transition to be first order.
-In phase diagram Fig. \ref{S3_10-10_6-13_5-12}, we see a direct transition between $S_3$-phase and $\Z_1$-phase.
-We also believe the transition to be first order.
+Again, we use a particular version of the tensor network approach in \Rf{GW0931} to study the above two statistical models.
+We obtain the phase diagrams Fig. \ref{Potts15_12-14_06-10}, Fig. \ref{S3_10-10_6-13_5-12}, and Fig. \ref{Potts_5_10-10_9-9}.
+All three phase diagrams contain all the four phases: $S_3$-phase in lower left, $\Z_3$-phase in upper left, $\Z_2$-phase in lower right, and $\Z_1$-phase in upper right,

-In phase diagram Fig. \ref{Potts5_10-10_9-9}, we reduce $J_c$ from $J_c=1.5$ in Fig. \ref{Potts15_12-14_06-10} to $J_c=0.5$.
-The first order transition line shrinks to zero.
-We see a direct transition between $S_3$-phase and $\Z_1$-phase, as well as $\Z_3$-phase and $\Z_2$-phase.
-We believe the transitions to be continuous, and is described by a multi-critical point.